 After that I spent 14 years in Middlesbrough Football Club’s media department and I’m now a freelance ghostwriter of autobiographies and PR consultant.

 Henry worked with a firm of management consultants before he and his colleague John Vincent left to set up restaurant chain Leon.
 They have since been awarded MBEs for their work helping to improve the quality of school dinners – presumably that included adding Eton Mess to the menu.

 Leon, I understand, is all about offering a better class of fast food.
 It hasn’t made it as far north as Middlesbrough, however.
 When I enter my postcode on their website branch checker, it responds helpfully – and presumably in received pronunciation – that my location “is not anywhere we know.
 But how about you visit us in our Carnaby Street restaurant?”

 His father did venture north at least once.
-I attended an edition of Question Time he chaired at Teesside University in 2010.
+I know this because attended an edition of Question Time he chaired at Teesside University in 2010.
 It seemed odd to me that not one of the panel had any apparent link to the region.

 I hope I don’t sound bitter.
 I’ve enjoyed every moment of my career so far and I’m grateful to the Dimblebys for that week back in 1990.
 Henry may well have been a far brighter spark than I ever was – although that expensive education will have helped there.

 But there’s no doubt that the considerable advantages of privilege, be they family connections or money, start early in this country.

 David has announced his intention to step down after 25 years at the Question Time helm and his son from his second marriage, Fred, is already making a pitch to follow in his father’s footsteps one day.
 Or perhaps inherit his Uncle Jonathan’s chair at the programme’s Radio 4 counterpart, Any Questions.